richpeck/exception_handler/README.md

   <img src="readme/titles/support.jpg" title="1hr & 24 hr Support" />
 </p>

+We offer support through [GitHub](http://github.com/richpeck/exception_handler/issues) and [StackOverflow](http://stackoverflow.com/questions/ask?tags=ruby-on-rails+exception-handler).

+Whilst we can't guarantee response times, we are always eager to make sure `ExceptionHandler` is the most secure, robust and effective solution for Rails exception pages.
+You can use the links below to access support directly:

-Github Issue (1hr) | Stackoverflow (24hrs)
+Github (~1hr) | Stackoverflow (~24hrs)
 :----: | :----:
 [![StackOverflow](readme/github.jpg)](https://github.com/richpeck/exception_handler/issues) | [![StackOverflow](readme/stackoverflow.jpg)](http://stackoverflow.com/questions/ask?tags=ruby-on-rails+exception-handler)

-We use **`ExceptionHandler`** in production, so we have a vested interest in keeping it running smoothly.
+We use **`ExceptionHandler`** in production, so have a vested interest in keeping it running smoothly.

 ---

 <img src="readme/titles/changelog.jpg" title="Changelog" id="changelog" />

-The next version will be `0.7.0`.
-Current is `0.6.5`.
+The next version will be **`0.7.0`**.
+Current is **`0.6.5`**.

-Functionality remains consistent with both releases, the main difference will be the way in which they handle backend processes. `0.6.5` completely overhauled the backend, making the `controller`, `model` and `middleware` much more streamlined.
+Functionality remains consistent with both releases, the main difference will be the way in which they handle backend processes. **`0.6.5`** completely overhauled the backend, making the `controller`, `model` and `middleware` much more streamlined.
 Here is a rundown of what to expect...

 ### → 0.7.0
  - Completely new style